nealeyoung/template.py/README.md

 Dequoting can be nested.)

-## Functions concatenate expression statements.
+## Functions concatenate expression statements

 Within a function, whenever a statement that consists of a Python expression is executed, instead of discarding the value of the